DocumentWDP-10

 This color scheme has been tested for:

-• Protanopia (red-blind) - Bold/dim styles help distinguish
+• Protanopia (red-blind): Bold/dim styles help distinguish severities

 Additional Recommendations:

-• Always include emoji or text labels, not just color
+• Always include emoji or text labels, not color alone

 • Use bold/dim styles to add contrast

-• Provide --no-color flag for terminals without color support
+• Provide a --no-color flag for terminals without color support

 Bash